m0ru/bak/04_solution.md

 #### Async-Await

 While promises are a great way of managing asynchronicity in our code, async-await, a form of syntactic sugar for promises, allows further simplifications.
-The code example from above [@fig:promises-in-use] looks like the following, when async-await is used:
+The promise-based code-example from above ([@fig:promises-in-use]) can be written using async-await as follows:

 ```{.js #fig:async-await caption="Same example but using async-await"}
 try {